Springing into AI - Detour - MCP Inspector

 From the figure above, "List Resources" allows us to list static resources, "Resource Templates", a list of dynamic resources and a content pane to view the actual selected resource.
 It is to be noted when we have a MCP client, it is upto the client how this is being represented to the end user.

-- Elicitation: As our tools do their jobs, depending on the nature of tool we may require additional input from user for it to reach its completion.
+• Elicitation: As our tools do their jobs, depending on the nature of tool we may require additional input from user for it to reach its completion.
 MCP Inspector allows us to test our elicitations.
+In the screen below, when an elicitation request is being detected, it will appear here.
+Based on the use-case we can then take relevant action for accept, deny or cancelling the request.

-- Sampling: As with elicitations, sampling allows by nature the MCP Server to request LLM for more analysis on the given subject.
-Using MCP Inspector we can see the relevant sampling being done from our tool to LLM in its relevant section.
+• Sampling: As with elicitations, sampling allows by nature the MCP Server to request LLM for more analysis on the given subject.
+Using MCP Inspector we can see the relevant sampling being requested from our tool to LLM in its relevant section.

 Comments